evernym/devlab/README.md

 ## How does it do its thing?
 1. The first thing that happens is devlab looks to see if the action set, will need a configuration or not.
-1. If an action needs a configuration then devlab will look for a DevlabConfig.json in the current directory, and works its way backward up the filesystem's tree until it finds one... if none is found then it will look for one in the project's root inside of a `defaults/` directory.
+1. If an action needs a configuration then devlab will look for a DevlabConfig.json or DevlabConfig.yaml in the current directory, and works its way backward up the filesystem's tree until it finds one... if none is found then it will look for one in the project's root inside of a `defaults/` directory.
 This way if a wizard is needed other devlab actions can still operate.
 1. The `up` action for `devlab` looks for a file in the project's root called `wizard` and executes it if found.
-1. The `wizard` should create any needed files, as well as a 'DevlabConfig.json' which indicates how to stand up each component and where paths are that are managed.
+1. The `wizard` should create any needed files, as well as a 'DevlabConfig.json' or 'DevlabConfig.yaml' which indicates how to stand up each component and where paths are that are managed.
 See [Devlab Configuration](#devlab-configuration) for more information
 1. The `wizard` can prompt for values to update in files etc..
-1. The `devlab` then reads in the DevlabConfig.json and continues
+1. `devlab` then reads in its configuration from either DevlabConfig.json or DevlabConfig.yaml and continues

 # Devlab Configuration
-The main configuration file that Devlab uses is a file named `DevlabConfig.json`.
+The main configuration file that Devlab uses is a file named `DevlabConfig.json` or `DevlabConfig.yaml`.
 It defines things like:
 1. Which docker network to attach containers to
 1. Which components/containers to startup
 1. The order to start up containers